alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I continue with Nullpoint.
 I developed more the history.

 **Thoughts**: I think it's time to finish the project, so I'm trying to wrap up the story and the other two endings.

+### Day 38: July 28, Monday

+**Today's Progress**: Today I continue with Nullpoint.
+I am improving the UI in general.

+**Thoughts**: I realized that there are many things that don't feel so good as a user, so I tried to improve the experience as much as possible.

+**Link(s) to work**: [Commit of today](https://github.com/alex-gamero/Nullpoint/commit/d3c06bfb2c6c351d73031c2c18fe5e5d1c9847ea)